Lubenz007/lubenz007.github.io/_posts/2023-05-13-AzureUsage.md

           $webhookUri = "webhook from teams"
           $body = @{
           "@context"   = "http://schema.org/extensions"
-          "@type"      = "MessageCard"
+          "@typecod"      = "MessageCard"
           "themeColor" = "d70000"
           "title"      = "Alarm!!
 To Much Azure Spending" "text"       = "Some thing is wrong in Azure.
-Yesterday's Azure spending ($yesterday) is 40% more than 2 days ago ($twodaysago) or more than 100€"
+Yesterday's Azure spending ($yesterday Euro) is 40% more than 2 days ago ($twodaysago Euro) or more than 100 Euro"
           }
           Invoke-RestMethod -Uri $webhookUri -Method Post -Body (ConvertTo-Json -InputObject $body) }